arangodb/docs/3.6/oasis/getting-started.md

 ## Creating a new project

-{% hint 'info' %}
+{% hint 'tip' %}
 A default project is automatically created for you.
 You can skip this paragraph unless you want to add additional projects.
 {% endhint %}

 1. In the main navigation, in the _Projects_ section, click the _Overview_ link.
 2. Click the _New project_ button.